Living-with-machines/CensusGeocoder/README.md

 There are 1052 unique addresses in the census within the same area.
 These aren't all different streets, they're just the unique addresses recorded in the census (after we've removed house numbers etc).
 E.g. we're left with 'YORK PLACE' on which lots of people will live and more specific entries like 'THE GREYHOUND YORK PLACE'.

 We can now compare these two subsets of OS Open Roads and the census data.
-We use a string edit distance algorithm approach (also known as fuzzy string matching) to compare how similar the names of streets in our sample of streets from OS Open Roads are to the streets in the the census subset.
+We use a string edit distance algorithm approach (also known as fuzzy string matching) to compare how similar the names of streets in our sample of streets from OS Open Roads are to the streets in the census subset.
 You can read more about the algorithms we use [here](#string-comparison-parameters).
 It returns a score between 0 and 1 (1 being an exact match).

 This table shows the 5 highest similarity scores after comparing each of those 388 street names with 'BOUNDARY LANE'.
 We pick the highest scoring one as our match, and in this case it's an exact match since there's a 'BOUNDARY LANE' in our sample of OS Open Roads data.